Northfield railway line

-The Northfield railway line (formerly Stockade railway line) was a railway in northern Adelaide running Dry Creek and Northfield.
+The Northfield railway line (formerly Stockade railway line) was a railway line in northern Adelaide running Dry Creek and Northfield.
 The line branched east from the Gawler railway line just north of Dry Creek station.
 In earlier years, it saw mixed freight including livestock in and meat out of the Gepps Cross abattoirs and sale yards.
 In its later years, it was operated as part of the metropolitan passenger rail network and served three stations: Cavan, Pooraka, and Northfield.

 History

 The Stockade line (originally terminating at Stockade railway station) was opened on 1 June 1857 at the same time as the Adelaide-Smithfield section of what is now the Gawler line, making it one of South Australia's oldest rail lines.
 It was built to carry stone from the quarries behind Yatala Labour Prison.
 Originally intended only for a freight role, in the 19th century the line also catered for passenger traffic.
 When the Metropolitan and Export Abattoirs Board was formed in 1933, it transferred more slaughter work to Gepps Cross, and a new siding named Export Siding was built in 1937 to deliver sheep and lambs direct to the abattoirs.